 By Stephanie Baldwin, University of Arizona James E. Rogers College of Law

-As for 1L year, once you reach the midpoint of your first semester (and final exams are just around the corner!), you may want some extra support to help drill home what you need to learn from those required first-year subjects.
-Realizing that your first-ever final exams are only weeks away, you’ll want to maximize your understanding of the black letter law to be as prepared as possible – remember, almost everything you do during 1L year is a black letter law course.
-With that in mind, 1L study supplements might be just the thing.
+As 1L year reaches the midpoint of your first semester (and final exams loom just around the corner!), you may want some extra support to help drill home what you need to learn from those required first-year subjects.
+To maximize your understanding of the black letter law and to feel as prepared as possible, (remember, almost everything you do during 1L year is a black letter law course), I’ve put together my suggested 1L study supplements.

-I’ve spent time gathering input from a number of students and law librarians about which supplements most help law students stay on track and get ahead, from 1L all the way through 3L.
-Here are their recommendations:
+With the input from a number of students and law librarians on which supplements are most helpful, here are the top recommendations to keep you on track from 1L all the way through 3L.

 Examples & Explanations series (E&E)